nikoksr/web-monkey/README.md

     chooses the first tree on the list following his current tree and jumps over to it.

     He repeats this process over and over again.

+  * Plot Monkey

+    A monkey that takes a database, created by an UrlMonkey, and creates plots based on the data.
+    He tries to visualize the connections and distribution of urls found under a given url.

   * Pic Monkey

     A monkey jumps on a tree and starts discovering its branches, where he finds leafs.
 Leafs represent pictures.
 The monkey notes every leaf on his list and after discovering every leaf the tree has to offer, the monkey returns the list to the user.
     The user can give the monkey a search-tag to specify his search for leafs.
-The monkey is only going to return leafs which fulfill the wanted search-tag.
+The monkey is only going to return leafs which match the wanted search-tag.

 ## Python